What is Permaculture?

 Can you accommodate groups?

 Absolutely!
-We hosted our first Scout camp summer 2010, our second summer 2011, and enjoyed both so much that we’d love to welcome more groups!
+We hosted our first Scout camp summer 2010, and enjoyed it so much that we’ve hosted Scouts every year since.
+We’d love to talk to you about your group.

 Have you got space for camper vehicles?